 Our first task was to get local support for the protection of Priory Fields from housing development.
 Together with members of all three Societies and 1,800 supporters, we put the case for its retention as Green Belt and an area with high recreational value, resulting in the area not being proposed for development in the draft plan.

 - Ensuring policies and proposals help Hitchin and the District

-The HTAG response to the first consultation in 2015 (link here) included some important suggestions on policy relating to housing, design, environment and conservation – many of which found their way into the Council’s Submission Local Plan (SLP – on the NHDC website here) in 2016.
+The HTAG response to the first consultation in 2015 click here – response to L P Preferred Options 1.02.15 included some important suggestions on policy relating to housing, design, environment and conservation – many of which found their way into the Council’s Submission Local Plan (SLP – on the NHDC website here) in 2016.

 In the HTAG response (November 2016) to the SLP, we expressed concerns about a wide range of issues about provision of major shopping proposals for Hitchin town centre, the continued poor access to the industrial area, the importance of ensuring Hitchin housing developments fit into the local environment in terms of landscape and access, and the need for overall improvements particularly in terms of sustainable transport, air quality and ease of movement.

 We await the Examination in Public by an independent Inspector which is expected to take place later in 2017.
 We have offered to take part if the Inspector wants to include us in discussion of particular issues.
 We expect that there will be focussed discussion on the key issues and challenges affecting the District, and how far these can be addressed in the Local Plan in order to make the planning activities of NHDC more effective.

 We will also aim to have an influence on relevant policies being pursued by neighbouring local authorities (such as Stevenage and Central Beds) with whom NHDC will be seeking to co-operate in developing planning policy.
 In addition, there are important issues related to education and transport provision that need to be pursued with the County Council.